 ISM: what do you like to take photos of most?

 Pete: I think I like sea and landscapes best because I love to see beautiful nature.
 I also love to shoot action sports like drifting, moto X and other extreme sports.
-More recently Im getting into shooting models, but I still find it quite difficult.
+More recently I’m getting into shooting models, but I still find it quite difficult.

 ISM: whats fun and difficult as a photographer. and what was a special/interesting experience taking photos.

-Pete: There are lots of fun things, otherwise I wouldnt be doing it.
+Pete: There are lots of fun things, otherwise I wouldn’t be doing it.
 I love getting an image back onto my pc or back from the photo lab and finding one great one in the bunch.
-Its also great to meet lots of interesting people and making art out of something that people usually wouldnt look twice at.
+Its also great to meet lots of interesting people and making art out of something that people usually wouldn’t look twice at.

+The difficult things are as a professional you must produce 100% quality images all the time.
+Especially as a wedding photographer there is no room for error.
+A mistake from a landscape shoot is no big problem because I can always go back another time to reshoot.
+But with weddings if you fuck up theres going to be big problems because you only get one chance at it.
+So that can be a little daunting at times.
 A special time I remember taking photos was probably during a big thunder storm here in Fukushima a year or so back.
 I heard the lightning coming so prepared my camera gear as quick as I could and raced upto a lookout to get a good spot to shoot the lighting.
 I stood out in the lighting storm with my metal tripod and umberella and camera shooting with heavy rain, wind and insane lightning crashing down all around me.
 Very scary but way too much fun.
 And I ended up getting some great lightning shots of Fukushima city from it.

+ISM: whats interesting about editing photos?
 Pete: I love playing around with photos to bring the best out of them.
 A lot of them I just leave as is.
 But some can be brought to a whole new level with the help of Photoshop and some other editing programs.
 I especially like making HDR images.
 HDR stands for High Dynamic Range photography and basically is a way of bringing out all the tones correctly exposed in a high contrast scene.
 This is one of my favorite forms of photography and my next exhibition will be all about HDR images.

 ISM: whats your goals/plans for the future?